elidoran/chain-builder/README.md

   }
 }

+// this will be used as the context except when it's overridden,
+// both temporarily and permanently.
+// it will be returned in the result unless overridden permanently.
-var context = {}
+// this could be a class instance and have functions on it as well. var context = {}
-  , runOptions = { context: context };
+// the run() accepts options included the `context` we just created , runOptions = { context: context };

+// Or, we can affect the context object which is built by default using
+// Object.create(base, props);
+var runOptions = {
+  base: {
+    // some constant
+    config: 'value'
+    // some helper function you want your functions to have access to
+    // via this.helperFn() or context.helperFn()
+    , helperFn: function(input) { return 'something'; }
+ }
+};

+// run it with our options
 var result = chain.run(runOptions);

 // result contains:
 result = {
+  result: true
+  , context: /* the context we provided */
+  , chain: /* the chain... */
 }

+// lastly, remember all the events emitted from chain allow
+// configuring lots of listener based operations.
 ```